Car Review

 What is it?

-In basic terms this is yet another pure electric, five-seat, mid-sized SUV that sticks its pointy nose into one of the biggest market segments; you’re looking at competition for the Audi Q4 e-Tron, the VW ID.4, Ford Mustang Mach-E and Skoda Enyaq to name but four.
-It's somewhere between the hugely popular Kia Niro EV and EV6.
+In basic terms this is yet another pure electric, five-seat, mid-sized SUV that sticks its pointy nose into one of the biggest market segments; you’re looking at stiff competition like the Skoda Enyaq, Kia EV6, Hyundai Ioniq 5, Renault Scenic, Tesla Model Y and Peugeot e-3008, not to mention the Audi Q4 e-tron and Ford Mustang Mach-E.

 Advertisement - Page continues below